Multi-functional Neuroprosthetic System for Restoration of Motor Function in Spinal Cord Injury

-Study Information: The proposed approach depends on the availability of a foundational platform technology that is capable of meeting our broad specifications.
-We have now achieved this milestone under separate funding, creating a revolutionary new implantable neuroprosthetic technology that is fully capable of providing the necessary technological base for our proposed research.
-This system, the Networked Neuroprosthesis System (NNPS), is a modular, scalable, and configurable network of fully implanted, networked modules capable of meeting or exceeding the needs of all of these neuroprosthetic applications.
+This system, the Networked Neuroprosthesis System (NNPS), is a modular, scalable, and configurable network of fully implanted, networked modules capable of meeting or exceeding the needs of all o these neuroprosthetic applications.
 The NNPS provides a foundation which enables efficient technical refinements that optimize implementation of the system for each targeted application.

 To learn more about the NNP technology, follow this link.

 Detailed program information and criteria available at: https://clinicaltrials.gov/ct2/show/NCT00912041